rosettatype/legible-typography/_chapters_en/4-what-is-measured-and-how.md

 <figure id="figure-4-2">
     <img src="{{ 'assets/illustrations/FIG-4-2.png' | relative_url }}" alt="Comparison of line lengths of around 50 and 100 characters
 per line">
-    <figcaption class="aside"><strong>Figure 4.2:</strong> Comparison of line lengths of around 50 and 100 characters
+    <figcaption class="aside"><strong>Figure 4.2:</strong> Comparison of line lengths of around 50 and 100 characters per line (cpl) with adjustments to line spacing.
+The shorter line length
+    is <span class="clarification" title="Illustration not to scale">10 point</span> type with
-per line (cpl) with adjustments to line spacing.
-The shorter line length is 10 point type with 12 point line spacing; the longer line is 10 point type with 14 point line spacing.</figcaption>
+    <span class="clarification" title="Illustration not to scale">12 point</span> line spacing; the longer line is <span class="clarification" title="Illustration not to scale">10 point</span> type with
+    <span class="clarification" title="Illustration not to scale">14 point</span> line spacing.</figcaption>
 </figure>

 <figure id="figure-4-3">
     <img src="{{ 'assets/illustrations/FIG-4-3.png' | relative_url }}" alt="Comparison of line lengths of around 50 and 100 characters
 per line">
-    <figcaption class="aside"><strong>Figure 4.3:</strong> Comparison of line lengths of around 50 and 100 characters
+    <figcaption class="aside"><strong>Figure 4.3:</strong> Comparison of line lengths of around 50 and 100 characters per line with no adjustments to line spacing.
+Both line lengths use
-per line with no adjustments to line spacing.
-Both line lengths use 10 point type with 12 point line spacing.</figcaption>
+    <span class="clarification" title="Illustration not to scale">10 point type with 12 point</span> line spacing.</figcaption>
 </figure>

 In these two examples, there is a conflict between the internal